joemaddalone/vogon/README.md

 ![VOGON](https://img.shields.io/badge/VOGON-Art%20Management-blue?style=for-the-badge)
 [![Buy Me A Coffee](https://img.shields.io/badge/Support-Buy%20Me%20A%20Coffee-orange?style=for-the-badge)](https://buymeacoffee.com/joemaddalone)

 </div>

 > **Note**
 > This application connects to one or more Plex or Jellyfin Media Servers, imports movie and TV show libraries, and lets you replace movie, show and season artwork with alternatives from TMDB, Fanart.tv, and other sources.

 ## Key Features

 - **Handles Multiple Servers**: Add as many Plex and Jellyfin servers as you like
 - **Fast Import**: Vogon does not store image files so reset your libraries as often as you like
 - **Sourcing**: Vogon currently supports TMDB, Fanart.tv, and ThePosterDB.
 Plenty of options to choose from.
 - **Update Everything**: Update Movie posters and backdrops, TV Show posters and backdrops, and Season posters.
+- **Title Cards**: Generate title cards for TV Show Episodes

 ## Usage